- No matter the type of CMS being used, website security is critical for a successful online presence.

 - How headless CMS security differs from traditional CMS?

-The favorite way for hackers and bots to gain access is via the login screen.
-Honestly, if you're trying to get into someone's account, wouldn't that be the first thing to try (even if you are not a hacker)?
 Password strength also plays a vital role.
-We can't emphasize that passwords like "12345678" or "password" are not strong enough.
-99.9% of accounts get hacked because of the weak password and not using multi-factor authentication (source: Windows Central).
+We can't emphasize enough that passwords like "12345678" or "password" are not secure.
+In fact, a recent study revealed that 99.9% of accounts get hacked because of weak passwords and not using multi-factor authentication.
 Remember, websites and accounts should be fortresses, unreachable to anyone unknown.

 How headless CMS security differs from traditional CMS?

-Ask any headless CMS user or developer who knows about it, and all will say the same - yes.
+Ask any headless CMS user or developer who knows about it, and all will say the same - a headless CMS is way more secure than traditional CMS in every way possible.

 It is less susceptible to DDoS attacks.